ebonnal/streamable/README.md

 </details>

-# ↔ example: Extract-Transform-Load
+# ↔ Showcase: Extract-Transform-Load

-Let's take an example showcasing most of the `Stream`'s operations: Below is a pipeline that extracts the 67 quadruped Pokémon from the first three generations using [PokéAPI](https://pokeapi.co/) and loads them into a CSV:
+Let's take an example showcasing most of the `Stream`'s operations:

+This script extracts the 67 quadruped Pokémon from the first three generations using [PokéAPI](https://pokeapi.co/) and loads them into a CSV:

 ```python
 import csv